 Even if you don't spend hours upon hours typing, doing

-embroidery, operating a keypad, knitting, building a boat in a
+embroidery, writing, knitting, building a boat in a bottle, or

-bottle, or other work that requires a lot from your hands, a hand
+other work that requires a lot from your hands, therapeutic hand

-massage can be effective in soothing pain as well as increasing
+massage techniques can be effective in soothing pain as well as

 Keeping Joints Loose